 Melons

-Melons are also susceptible to funguses caught from squashes and also should not be planted near potatoes or cucumbers.
+Melons are also susceptible to funguses caught from squashes and should not be planted near potatoes or cucumbers.

 Tomatoes